-Are you a BIPOC or LGBTQ+ high school student who wants to make a difference in your community?
+Are you a high school student who wants to make a difference in your community?

-Our Active Minds Mental Health Advocacy Academy is a leadership development and mental health advocacy academy that equips Black, Indigenous, and People of Color (BIPOC) and lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) high school students to affect change in their schools, communities, and their states.
+The Active Minds Mental Health Advocacy Academy (the Academy) is a national leadership development and advocacy program that supports high school students in building knowledge, confidence, and skills to create change in their schools and communities.

-Be the first to know — subscribe to our newsletter and check back for updates on how to apply.
+Applications are currently closed, but more information about application timelines and the next recruitment cycle will be shared soon.
+Be the first to know by signing up for our newsletter and check back for updates on how to apply.

 Advocacy in Action

-Through the Active Minds Mental Health Advocacy Academy, students will engage in a program where they will learn leadership through connection and collaboration with student changemakers across the country.
+Through the Active Minds Mental Health Advocacy Academy, students will engage in a program where they will learn leadership through connection and collaboration with other youth changemakers across the country.
 Students will walk away with ideas and intentions to reshape their school and local communities!

 “My time in the Mental Health Advocacy Academy was a truly unique and eye-opening experience.
 The connections and the feeling of solidarity among peers who truly care about mental health were the things that really stood out to me.
 The community of other mental health advocates is something that I will cherish and continue to participate in my journey of mental health advocacy.”